Remind Me What Tags Are?

 In my example, it's the word 'budgie'.
 Now, let's look at the published page for this artwork - specifically, the bottom of the page, that shows all the tags you've used.

-See how the golden keyword is the first one that appears in each section?
+See how the golden keyword is the first one that appears in every section?
+And it's used for every tag in 'Other Products.'

 Now, what is the impact of this?
 Say that a potential customer clicks on that 'budgie t-shirts' tag...

-Long story short... if someone clicks any of those tag links, they're no longer looking at my art, and I probably lose a sale.
+Long story short... if my golden keyword is too generic, and someone clicks one of those tags, they're no longer looking at my art, and I probably lose a sale.

 So, what else can I do?

-Using your username as a product tag can be an effective strategy.
-(Assuming its unique enough that nobody else is using it as a tag).
+Using your username as a product tag can be an effective strategy for keeping people looking at your art only, assuming your name is unique enough that nobody else is using it as a tag.

 Let's go to the published page's tags...

-With 'jessicaamber' being the new golden keyword, it's the one used in the 'Other Products' section.
+With 'jessicaamber' being the new golden keyword, suddenly all the tags in 'Other Products' will bring people to pages full of my art!

 What happens if I click 'jessicaamber t-shirts'?

-You guessed it - only my products will appear (assuming no-one else is crazy enough to use my username in their tags...), meaning that all the customer's attention stays on me, myself and I.
+You guessed it - only my products will appear, meaning that all the customer's attention stays on me, hopefully prompting a sale.

 There are some cases where there is a better option than your username for the golden keyword.
-And that is when you have a keyword that is uniquely yours in another way.
-Let's use another design as an example.
+And that is when you have a artwork title that is uniquely yours.

 I've used 'thanks its the depression' as the golden keyword.
 It's pretty unique, right?
 I chose this phrase for an artwork in part because there was almost no art using that phrase on Redbubble.